t-lamb/Illuminate/README.md

 Processing sketch with Ursa Major and Ursa Minor

-illuminate.pde is main code
+ - illuminate.pde is main code

-Constellation.pde is class Constellation
+ - Constellation.pde is class Constellation
- - Constellation objects make up the constellations
+   //Constellation objects make up the constellations

-RandomStar.pde is class RandomStar
+ - RandomStar.pde is class RandomStar
- - RandomStar objects make up the random stars in the background
+   //RandomStar objects make up the random stars in the background